 In these kinds of essays, you take an ideological position and then defend it using all kinds of arguments.
 For example, an essay about introducing basic income for all people.

-Choose a Writing Topic For Your Essay
+Choose a Topic to Write Essay

 Once you have chosen the type of essay you want to write, you start brainstorming for your essay.
 This can be as simple as deciding something on a fly or it can be a complicated process involving hours or sometimes days of thinking and reflection.